natalieagus/natalieagus.github.io/notes.md

 Suppose that you are to guess the value of a 16-bit number: 0x$Z_1Z_2Z_3Z_4$ You are told that the value of $Z_1$ is B. Thus you have been given [N] bits of information.
 What is the value of [N]?

+<mark>In laymen terms: *If an event is bound to happen, then the fact that the event happens does not give any kind of information*</mark>

 {::options parse_block_html="true" /}